Chapter 4

 energy UV photons to the level of X-radiation whose

-.
-Thus, lighter quasars should emit a higher proportion of harder
+Thus, brighter quasars should emit a higher proportion of harder

 photon radiation.

-of photon radiation (gamma or X) in substances takes
+photon radiation (gamma or X) in substances takes place on

-place on electrons that are essentially at rest, while the energy
+electrons that are essentially at rest, while the energy of

 fast electrons, the energy of some photons may increase